How to scrape data loaded from an XHR/fetch request

 If you've tried to scrape a page where the data appears a beat after load, you have probably found that the HTML you fetch is an empty shell: the product list, the comments, the price table are all missing because the browser pulls them in afterward with an XHR or fetch call.
 Driving a full headless browser to wait for that data works, but it spends a second or two of Chromium startup and rendering on every single page, which adds up fast across a few thousand requests.

-The page is already telling you where the data lives.
-The solution is to capture the network traffic once with Puppeteer to learn the JSON endpoint the page calls, then request that endpoint directly with a plain HTTP client on every later run, so you get the raw JSON without a browser at all.
+The page is already telling you where the data lives, in the background HTTP call - the XHR or fetch request - its JavaScript makes after the document loads.
+The solution is to capture the network traffic once with Puppeteer to learn the JSON endpoint the page calls, then request that endpoint directly with a plain HTTP client on every later run.
+We'll build a small discovery script that opens the page humans see and listens to every background response so the page reveals its own endpoint instead of us guessing the URL, narrows those responses to the JSON ones so the data endpoint is easy to read off, and then a second script that re-requests that endpoint with node-fetch and the headers the browser sent, skipping the browser entirely on every scheduled run.
 The discovery script is about 30 lines and the direct fetch is about 10.

 The complete script